Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 .. tip::
    **Visit** `EBRAINS <https://ebrains.eu/service/quint/>`_ **for more information about QUINT.**

 The QUINT workflow is an analysis solution for 2D rodent microscopy data, enabling brain-wide mapping and regional quantification relative to a reference brain atlas.
 It combines the use of several software with graphical user interfaces (GUI), no coding ability required.

-The QUINT workflow takes brain section image series as input, and generates object counts and percentage coverage per atlas-region in addition to point clouds for visualising extracted features in 3D atlas space.
+As input, the QUINT workflow takes images of labelled brain sections, and as output generates counts of labelled objects, percentage coverage per atlas-region, and point clouds for visualising labelling in 3D atlas space.
 It currently supports quantification relative to the following atlases:

 * Allen Mouse Brain Atlas Common Coordinate Framework version 3 (2015 and 2017) (CCFv3)
 * Waxholm Atlas of the Sprague Dawley rat, version 2, 3 and 4 (WHS rat brain atlas).
+* Kim Unified Mouse Brain Atlas version 1 (2019)

 QUINT involves several defined steps: